singlepagestartup/sps-lite/README.md

 1. Create a new_repo at github
 2. git clone new_repo
 3. cd new_repo
-4. git checkout -b develop
+4. git checkout -b main
-5. git remote add upstream old_repo.git
+5. git remote add upstream https://github.com/singlepagestartup/sps-lite.git
-6. git pull upstream develop
+6. git pull upstream main
-7. git push origin develop
+7. git push origin main

 > If tou get `hint: You have divergent branches and need to specify how to reconcile them.`, run:
 >